 E-commerce, according to Shopify, is "the buying and selling of goods or services using the internet, and the transfer of money and data to execute these transactions."

-Buying products online and having them mailed to your doorstep, buying online and picking up in store, or ordering curbside pickup are all becoming increasingly attractive options for many customers.
+Buying products online and having them mailed to your doorstep, buying online and picking up in store, or ordering curbside pickup are all attractive options for many customers.

 As a result, if your franchise sells products, you may want to consider whether adding e-commerce to your website would work for your business model.

-Offering customers the option to purchase online helps franchisees offer a convenient, safe, low-stress option for customers before and after the pandemic, as well as compete with larger businesses with robust e-commerce platforms, like Amazon.
+Offering customers the option to purchase online helps franchisees provide a convenient, safe, low-stress option, as well as compete with larger businesses with robust e-commerce platforms, like Amazon.

 Learn more about adding e-commerce to your website with these resources: